 Several hikes suit all abilities, from pond trails to cliff treks!

-For turquoise watering holes, check out Warren Falls or, for flowing a waterfall, Moss Glen Falls.
+For watering holes, check out Warren Falls or Moss Glen Falls for a waterfall flow.

 You can also fish here if you have a Vermont fishing license.

 For fall colors reflecting in the water, make time for Grout Pond, which has several trails under 3 miles.